Unknown-Stryker/Deprecated/README.md

 # Deprecated-Code-Collection
-These are my old C++ work, full of chaos and mistakes.
+These folders contain my old C++ code, full of chaos and mistakes.
+I created this repository to keep records of my old-days work It has a bunch of bugs and design issues, like memory fragmentation.